Research

 Selected Work in Progress

-Water scarcity, Mental Health and Domestic Violence: Evidence from Jordan, with Lydia Assouad and Emma Smith (exploratory funding secured)
+The Gendered Impact of Climate Change: Women and Water Scarcity in Jordan, with Lydia Assouad and Emma Smith (exploratory funding secured)